openstack-infra/system-config/doc/source/gerrit.rst

 If your review gets touched by either of these rules it is possible to unabandon a review on the gerrit web interface.

-This process is managed by the :ref:`jeepyb` openstack-infra project.
+This process is managed by the :ref:`jeepyb` opencontrail-infra project.

 Gerrit IRC Bot
 ==============

-Gerritbot consumes the Gerrit event stream and announces relevant events on IRC.  :ref:`gerritbot` is an openstack-infra project and is also available on Pypi.
+Gerritbot consumes the Gerrit event stream and announces relevant events on IRC.  :ref:`gerritbot` is an opencontrail-infra project and is also available on Pypi.